 While the campus activists of the past used paper fliers and documents to effect change, today's students use digital records and social media accounts to share their message and organize communities.
 UNC Charlotte's Special Collections and University Archives is developing methods that can be used to collect, preserve and share these "born-digital" records, including records created on social media sites like Twitter and Facebook.
-UNCC's Special Collections and University Archives has also launched a program to teach digital archiving skills to individual students as well as clubs and organizations.
+UNC Charlotte's Special Collections and University Archives has also launched a program to teach digital archiving skills to individual students as well as clubs and organizations.
 Personal digital archiving workshops aim to give individuals skills and strategies for preserving digital records, so that they will be available for the historians, students and activists of the future.

 Getting started with personal digital archiving can seem challenging.
 Here are four easy steps for managing and preserving your digital files.